SMTG-Bham/sumo/docs/source/sumo-optplot.rst

 Plotting Multiple Spectra
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Multiple absorption spectra can be plotted simultaneously by specifying mutliple
+Multiple absorption spectra can be plotted simultaneously by specifying multiple
 ``vasprun.xml`` files using the ``--filenames`` option.
 A label will be generated for each system, based on the composition.
 Alternatively,
 the ``--labels`` option can be used to provide a name for each system.
 The number